albert-decatur/junk2geo/README.md

 1. use the output from junk2geo.sh to make a series of new fields with string metrics comparing the matched text and the geonames candidates
 2. filter out geonames candidates according to poor performance in metrics of your choice (eg, sound does not match according to Double Metaphone)
-3. dupdplicate geonames alternate names for the same place (eg a place that was matched in both Italian and Spanish should appear as a single match)
+3. remove duplicate geonames for the same place (eg a place that was matched in both Italian and Spanish should appear as a single match)